mechanomi/hunting-unicorns/introduction.rst

 These aren't our only options, however.

 There is a vast array of goblin-made technology products on the market that can help you hunt unicorns.
-Goblin technology is abundant, being available in almost every auction house and from any local goblin trading posts.
+Goblin technology is abundant, being available in almost every auction house and from any goblin trading posts.
 And in addition, it is relatively inexpensive in comparison with gnome and dwarf technology.

 Unfortunately, goblin technology is fairly unreliable and often comes with no warranty.
 Whether this makes sense for you will depend on your specific circumstances and requirements.

 ..
 DANGER::
-   Goblins are obsessed with explosives.
-When goblin technology malfunctions it usually does so with a bang.
+   Goblins are known for their fondness of explosives.
+When goblin technology malfunctions it usually does so with a bang, even when there's no logical reason for the device to have contained explosives.
 This can result in the rapid unscheduled disassembly of your equipment, or, if you are standing too close, yourself.
 Plan accordingly.